-I do extremely well in supportive and authentic environments, otherwise I suffer deeply and my health deteriorates.
+I do extremely well in supportive and authentic environments, otherwise, I suffer deeply and my health deteriorates.
 Fortunately, I am now in the most supportive and loving partnership so I no longer struggle in my most intimate relationships.
 But, my fledgling business became a place of suffering (like in my previous career as a physiotherapist).
 I loaded my business with unsupportive activities and practices.
-I did not feel ease with the way I worked with some of my clients.
+I did not feel at ease with the way I worked with some of my clients.

 I have found my supportive tribes and recognising the nourishing people and opportunities for my business.
 Where consciously possible, I no longer allow myself to be affected and drained by certain people and situations.
 I am learning the benefit of the ‘Big Pause’ before responding (thank you Victoria from Mojolabs for this).
 I don’t want to slide down a slippery slope of blame and self-criticism.
 Can you relate?

 Within those few seconds, I was processing my own thoughts and also picking up on his energy.
 To admire him from a distance was the kindest thing I could have done for both our sakes.
 On this particular day, he was just a father enjoying some interesting art with his children in London.
-Being sensitive allowed me to pick up on his energy, combined with my intuition and discern the best action in the moment: to swoon from a distance and observe for a moment.
+Being sensitive allowed me to pick up on his energy, combined with my intuition, and discern the best action at the moment: to swoon from a distance and observe for a moment.